Without even trying, I've lived on the edge of a knife.

 - Literal Change of Heart

-Effecting morality change by removing a bad heart and replacing it with a good one.
+Effecting morality change by removing a bad heart and replacing it with a good one (or vice versa).

 - Mirror Morality Machine

-Applied Phlebotinum changes a character to the opposite of what s/he was before.
+Applied Phlebotinum changes a character to the opposite of what they were before.

 - Morality Adjustment